cspwcspw/books/README.md

 Sources for both books uses reStructuredText markup which is then processed by Sphinx.

 The html is not easily viewable directly on github, so the output has been zipped up.
-You can download and unzip it for convenient viewing.
+You can download and unzip it for convenient viewing without having to process and build the source yourself.

-The Python-3 book is at http://github.com/cspwcspw/books/thinkcspy3.zip
+thinkcspy3.zip for the Python-3 book.

-The C# book is at http://github.com/cspwcspw/books/ThinkSharply.zip
+ThinkSharply.zip for the C# book.

 Enjoy!